-After a long and uncertain year, the NCAA Men’s Basketball Tournament championship game – the pinnacle of the sport – is upon us.
+The NCAA Men’s and Women’s Basketball Tournament – the pinnacle of the sport – is upon us.
 This three-week long tournament attracts attention far beyond the alumni of the respective schools.
-For reference, the 2021 championship game between Baylor and Gonzaga was the most-watched sporting event (apart from the NFL) since the pandemic began.
+For reference, the 2022 men’s championship game between Kansas and UNC captured the attention of 17 million TV viewers.
 And for many sports fans (myself included), the tournament is the only reason to ever tune in to TNT or TruTV.

 You may be wondering, “What does all of this have to do with my financial plan?”
 The spectacle of March Madness presents several themes to its viewers that can be universally applied.
 The experience is emotional for both players and fans; spectators are often captivated by Cinderella stories; and teams often overcome short-term obstacles by committing to a clear strategy and focusing on the big picture.
 Here are a few lessons that March Madness teaches us about the financial planning process.